Pop Montreal 2011: Day 1 Picks ( September 21st )

 her debut “Lungs”, and recording took place at the very famous Abbey Road

-Studios in London.
+in London.
 Florence talked a bit about the recording process with

 Pitchfork and Exclaim.